elastic/apm-agent-dotnet/RELEASING.md

 ### Prepare the next (pre-release) version

-In order to better differentiate between pre-release builds and artifacts from the just-released ones, bump the agent version again by adding the `-alpha` suffix in these files:
+To clearly distinguish pre-release builds and artifacts from the newly released ones, bump the agent version again by adding the `-alpha` suffix to the following files:

 - `/src/Directory.Build.props`: